DynamoDB PartiQL - The Ultimate Guide (with Examples)

 Example:

-Similar to updates, deleting records in big bulks is not possible.
-You can only delete one record in one operation.
+Similar to updates, deleting records in bulk is not possible.
+You can only delete one record per operation.
 If you need to remove multiple records or truncate the whole table, consider using Dynobase's Terminal or Truncate Table option.

 Transactions

 Just like with traditional DynamoDB query syntax, making transactions using PartiQL is possible.
-Keep in mind that inside one transactions block, you can only contain either read or write type.
+Keep in mind that within one transaction block, you can only include either read or write operations.
 Mixing these two in one block is not possible.

 Executing transactions is possible via SDK or CLI by passing an array of objects with Statements and Parameters:

-Save this JSON as a file and reference using command:
+Save this JSON as a file and reference it using the command:

 IAM